 Inside Pics From Malaika Arora's Birthday Party: Arjun Kapoor, Kareena Kapoor & Others In Attendance

-Today (October 23, 2019), Malaika Arora turns 46 and last night the actress celebrated her special day with her near and dear ones.
+Today (October 23, 2019), Malaika Arora turns 46 and last night, the actress celebrated her special day with her near and dear ones.
 We spotted her beau Arjun Kapoor, Kareena Kapoor Khan, Karisma Kapoor, Karan Johar, Arjun Rampal, Janhvi Kapoor, Shanaya Kapoor and Ananya Panday at Malaika's crazy birthday bash and we're here with all the inside pictures.

 Bebo Sets Our Screen On Fire!